The Concept Of Virality And How It Is Crucial For Your Inbound Marketing Campaign

 3. Self-Identification is Important For People

 It might seem logical to many business owners, that making content targeted broadly at their audience will work, but this might not be always the case.
 Targeting a specific audience can sometimes be extremely successful.
 For example, BuzzFeed utilized such an article by aiming: “ 21 problems All Sarcastic People Understand”, which has reached 5.5 million views since May 12, 2014.
 This type of post particularly attracts people who believe they have a certain characteristic, experience or opinion-- in context of this article people related themselves as being sarcastic.
-Such posts generate interest from a lot of like-minded people, who then share it with more like-minded people, which leads to exponential growth in pageviews.4.
-Social Activism Can be a Key Driver Too
+Such posts generate interest from a lot of like-minded people, who then share it with more like-minded people, which leads to exponential growth in pageviews.

 It is not always the cat videos or funny things that can go viral, it turns out people also has an emotional connect towards the society.
 People also share content they are passionate about and want to spread ideas and their own views about it.
-Because they have an emotional response after reading or viewing the content, they want to share this information as well as show others that they care about the real issues and follow the news stories of the day.5.
-Being Human!
+Because they have an emotional response after reading or viewing the content, they want to share this information as well as show others that they care about the real issues and follow the news stories of the day.

 While juggling for so many strategies and objectives when creating content, you must not forget the most important criteria to include: making your content human.
 By this we mean, you must focus on the human aspect of stories-- forgetting this can make your content look robotic.
 While creating content, ask yourself this: “why would people want to read this?”
 Or even better “why would you want to read this?”
-Some of the examples cited from Upworthy are:- Mind blowing stories based on science fact
+Some of the examples cited from Upworthy are:

 - Stories featuring true human moments